dbindel/logger/README.md

 awesome, I want to track my days as well as upcoming tasks.

 This framework is my current attempt at keeping track.
 It is not perfect, but it is extensible.
-The basic entities are tasks and log entries.
-Both have a date, a description, organizing tags, and an optional note.
+The basic entities are tasks, log entries, and notes.
+All have a date, a description, organizing tags, and an optional note.
 Log entries also have a time stamp, and optional end time or clock fields to track the time spent.
 All entries are stored in YAML files.
 These can be edited as text, and I keep them under version control.
 There is also a command line utility to manage the files.

 Organization is a personal thing, and this is a personal tool.
 Nonetheless, I am putting it in a public repository in case it does